 Number Four Possibly Overboard Technique: Only hanging shells from the side or lying flat to dry

 I once posted a pic on Facebook of my shells hanging over my washer and dryer happily drying out.
 I was quickly told that I was KILLING my elastic.
 The proper way to hang them was to instead do so from the side and to fully support the full length of the cloth diaper.
 Obviously lying flat to dry was offered as the highest level of protection.
 The idea behind this is that the weight of the wet diaper will prematurely strain the elastics.
-I have not yet attempted this because I just don’t have enough space and hanging the other way has so far worked fine for me.
+While this might be true of all in ones, covers should be fine.
+I feel like if hanging a cover the wrong way wears out the elastic quickly, the elastic might have been junk from the start.

 Number Three Possibly Overboard Technique: Loop Fabric on Velcro (or hook & loop) closures.